Void33/MMIX-Simulator/VM/README.md

 comm:start_vm().

-**Please Note that all . in the above essential and not just punctation**
+**Please Note that all . in the above code statements are essential and not just punctation**